Let's get you started

 Key Facts at a Glance

-What a Players' Agent Licence Covers and Who It Suits
+What a Players' Agent License Covers and Who It Suits

-Activity Code 9319.98 is classified under the Art category and issued as a Business Licence within the Dubai South Business Hub Free Zone framework.
-The licence formally authorises the holder to negotiate contracts, transfers, and endorsement agreements on behalf of professional athletes, acting as an intermediary between players and clubs, brands, or other commercial partners.
+Activity Code 9319.98 is classified under the Art category and issued as a Business License within the Dubai South Business Hub Free Zone framework.
+The license formally authorises the holder to negotiate contracts, transfers, and endorsement agreements on behalf of professional athletes, acting as an intermediary between players and clubs, brands, or other commercial partners.

-The licence is well suited to sports managers, talent scouts, former professional athletes transitioning into management, and international sports agencies seeking a regulated UAE presence.
-Any individual or organisation looking to build a compliant, scalable representation business in the Gulf region will find this licence category a practical and recognised starting point.
+The license is well suited to sports managers, talent scouts, former professional athletes transitioning into management, and international sports agencies seeking a regulated UAE presence.
+Any individual or organisation looking to build a compliant, scalable representation business in the Gulf region will find this license category a practical and recognised starting point.

 UAE and Dubai Market Context